cassianoperin/CHIP8_GO/README.md

 7. Improve Fx0A (Keyboard)
 8. Emulate CHIP-8X
 9. Emulate MEGA-CHIP
+10. Review and test new games
+11. Create a file for debug draw functions
+12. Core save the opcode message or return it
+13. Add the time track on debug screen (core also return?)

 ## GUI TODO LIST:
 1. Games Tab: Show image of the games